HL7NZ/nhi/input/pagecontent/updateIdentity.md

 ### Update Identity

-The update identity operations allow an authorised user to update a persons self-identified attributes on a persons identity record.
+The update identity operation allow an authorised user to update a persons self-identified attributes on a persons identity record.

 This includes:
 * Gender